SSDucks/Duckkeyboards/README.md

 # Duckkeyboards
-A website to sell kayboards
+A website to sell keyboards